Campervanning New Zealand has become a quintessential bucket list item for every person who dreams of travel.

 Recommended for: Extended trips and/or comfort-minded travelers.

 We did want to mention the option of traveling New Zealand by motorhome as well.
-The benefit is, of course, comfort.
+The benefit of course is comfort.
 The downsides are going to be accessibility, expense, and lost time.

 Any motorhome you get will be self-contained.
 However, this does not mean you can park anywhere!